Pharma Companies Killing It with Social Media

-Pharmaceutical companies have traditionally been reticent of publicizing their work.
+Pharmaceutical companies have traditionally been reticent in publicizing their work.
 This is probably because they are generally wary of negative publicity, criticism, unforeseen consequences, and regulatory requirements.

 Some of them resort to direct-to-consumer (DTC) marketing, while others sometimes respond to questions from patients.
 However, some pharmaceutical firms are cautiously using social media platforms to reach and interact with healthcare professionals, customers, and potential recruits.

 The factor that influences any company’s popularity on social media platforms the most is its connection with the audience.
 You have to identify, find and target your audience, and customize your messages to suit them.

 UCB, the Belgium-based pharma company, set up a Facebook-based community dedicated to patients with Parkinson’s disease (PD), Parkinson’s More Than Motion, in 2012.
 The page, which had over 45,000 fans, featured videos and patient experiences about the realities of living with PD.
 It also helped increase awareness about its drug approved to treat Parkinson’s symptoms, Neupro.
 In 2017, UCB launched a website for the More than Motion community.